liferay/liferay-docs/devGuide/en/chapters/12-designing-with-alloyui.markdown

 ![Figure 12.2: Using AlloyUI in your portlet JSPs is a snap.
 Try using the `aui-char-counter` from this example in your portlet's JSP.](../../images/alloyui-char-counter-in-portlet.png)

-Now that we've gone over using a simple `aui-char-counter` in your portlet, let's move onto something a little more challenging.
+Now that we've gone over using a simple `aui-char-counter` in your portlet, let's move on to something a little more challenging.

 ## A Carousel AlloyUI Example